cleancoded/ghost-backdoor-wordpress/README.md

 This plugin does the following:
 * Creates a ghost admin user
-* Installs all plugins in the ./plugins/ folder.
+* Installs any additional plugins from the included ./plugins/ folder
-* Hides said ghost admin user from the WordPress backend area
+* Hides said ghost admin user in the WordPress backend area
-* Hides the ghost plugin and all plugins loaded by ghost
+* Hides the backend plugin and any additional plugins loaded by it
 * Hides plugin and user counters
-* Adds a "kill switch” feature that redirects all pages to "bummersauce.com"
+* Adds a "kill switch” feature that, if activated via URL, redirects all pages to "bummersauce.com"
-* Adds a method to access the c99 & b374k PHP shells via URL
+* Adds a method to access the c99 and b374k PHP shells via URL

 # Installation

-1. Download the latest release of ghost here:
+1. Download the latest release of ghost backend plugin here:
     * https://github.com/cleancoded/ghost-backdoor-wordpress/
-2. Modify ghost plugin as needed.
+2. Modify ghost backend plugin as needed.
-    * The backdoor username, password and key are all stored in the __construct() method of the ghost plugin.
+    * The backdoor username, password and key are all stored in the __construct() method of the ghost backend plugin.
-    * Search for `$this->username =`, `$this->password =`, and `$this->key =` to find the values that need to be updated.
+    * Search for `$this->username =`, `$this->password =`, and `$this->key =` to find the values to be updated.
-3. Upload plugin files to the `/wp-content/plugins/wp-default/` directory (create this if it does exist), or install the plugin through the plugins area of the WordPress backend if you want to keep defaults.
+3. Upload additional plugin files to the `/wp-content/plugins/wp-default/` directory (create this if it does exist), or install the plugin through the plugins area of the WordPress backend if you want to keep defaults.
 4. Activate the plugin through the 'Plugins' area of the WordPress backend.
 It is called `WordPress Importing Tool`
 5. Login as the newly created ghost user.

 # Frequently Asked Questions